Circuit Technology Center

 8. Replacement Circuits and Pads

 Circuits and surface mount pads can be replaced using liquid epoxy, but liquid epoxy can be messy and unreliable when replacing fine pitch pads.
 Pads are available with a dry film adhesive on the back.
-These replacement pads and circuits are heat-bonded to the board surface and available in any pattern you might need.
+These replacement pads and circuits are heat-bonded to the board surface and available in any pattern you may need.

 9. Gold Contact Plating